Slick9000/natsuka/README.md

 # natsuka
-a single file application giving you the ability to download music from spotify with id3 data
+a single file application giving you the ability to download music from spotify with id3 metadata (track title, track number, artist, album, release date)
 ## credits
 JoshuaDoes (for the API endpoint)